 In Book E, Aristotle adds another description to the study of the causes and principles of beings qua beings.
 Whereas natural science studies objects that are material and subject to change, and mathematics studies objects that although not subject to change are nevertheless not separate from (i.e., independent of) matter, there is still room for a science that studies things (if indeed there are any) that are eternal, not subject to change, and independent of matter.
 Such a science, he says, is theology, and this is the “first” and “highest” science.
 Aristotle's identification of theology, so conceived, with the study of being qua being has proved challenging to his interpreters.
-We will deal with this issue in a future update, when Section 14 is completed.

 Finally, we may note that in Book B, Aristotle delineates his subject matter in a different way, by listing the problems or perplexities (aporiai) he hopes to deal with.
 Characteristic of these perplexities, he says, is that they tie our thinking up in knots.
 They include the following, among others: Are sensible substances the only ones that exist, or are there others besides them?
 Is it kinds or individuals that are the elements and principles of things?
 And if it is kinds, which ones: the most generic or the most specific?
 Is there a cause apart from matter?
 Is there anything apart from material compounds?
 Are the principles limited, either in number or in kind?
 Are the principles of perishable things themselves perishable?
 Are the principles universal or particular, and do they exist potentially or actually?
 Are mathematical objects (numbers, lines, figures, points) substances?
 If they are, are they separate from or do they always belong to sensible things?
 And (“the hardest and most perplexing of all,” Aristotle says) are unity and being the substance of things, or are they attributes of some other subject?
 In the remainder of Book B, Aristotle presents arguments on both sides of each of these issues, and in subsequent books he takes up many of them again.
 But it is not always clear precisely how he resolves them, and it is possible that Aristotle did not think that the Metaphysics contains definitive solutions to all of these perplexities.